 It’s not because cigarettes taste better (they don’t), cost less (they don’t) or are healthier (they really aren’t).
 It can only be because people don’t understand vaping.

-So as one of the UK’s leading manufacturers of vaping products, we decided to set things right.
+So as one of the UK’s leading manufacturers of vaping products and most popular vape brands, we decided to set things right.
 To give you the information you need to ditch smoking and start vaping.

 Welcome to the 88Vape Complete Guide to Vaping!